 - Witness testimony: Statements from coworkers, friends or family explaining how your life has been impacted.

-- Your testimony: Your personal account of your use of Depo-Provera, your symptoms’ onset, and how the tumor has affected your life, including loss of income, pain and suffering.
+- Your testimony: Your personal account of your use of Depo-Provera, your symptoms’ onset, and how the condition has affected your life, including loss of income, pain and suffering.

-- Financial records: These document your economic losses relating to lost wages, medical bills and additional expenses which relate to your tumor.
+- Financial records: These document your economic losses relating to lost wages, medical bills and additional expenses which relate to your condition.

-- Impact upon your quality of life: This involves evidence which shows how your quality of life has been affected by your tumor, including psychological trauma, loss of enjoyment or work incapacity.
+- Impact upon your quality of life: This involves evidence which shows how your quality of life has been affected by your condition, including psychological trauma, loss of enjoyment or work incapacity.

-- Event timeline: A clear timeline which links you starting Depo-Provera, the diagnosis of the tumor, and the progression of the condition.
+- Event timeline: A clear timeline which links you starting Depo-Provera, the diagnosis of the condition, and the progression of the condition.

 - Verification of the involvement of a defendant: Evidence that the drug you used was Depo-Provera made by Pfizer, or, alternately, an authorized generic is important to establish who the defendant is in your lawsuit.